meltano/meltano/docs/src/docs/installation.md

 # Installation

+If the installation instructions on the [homepage](/) or the [Getting Started guide](/docs/getting-started.html#install-meltano) did not work on your environment, or if you'd like to learn more about how to manage your Meltano installation, you've come to the right place.

 ::: tip Short on time, or just curious what the fuss is about?

 To get a sense of the Meltano experience in just a few minutes, follow the [examples on the homepage](/).